aerospike/aerospike-client-python/doc/client.rst

 .. class:: Client

-    .. note:: Please see :mod:`aerospike_helpers.operations` for the new way to use operations.
+    .. note:: Please see :mod:`aerospike_helpers.operations.operations` for the new way to use numeric operations.

     .. method:: increment(key, bin, offset[, meta[, policy]])